ontop/ontop-website/tutorial/materialization/materialization.md

     This query materializes the same triples as with the first approach.

-## Which approach to choose for your use case?
+## Choosing the Right Approach for Your Use Case

-If your dataset is not particularly large and a communication channel is easy to set up between the Ontop SPARQL endpoint and the graph database, we recommend solution #2 as it avoids dealing with files and allocating intermediate storage.
+1\. **Small Dataset, Easy Communication:** If your dataset isn't large and you can easily set up communication between the Ontop SPARQL endpoint and the graph database, go with solution #2.
+It avoids dealing with files and intermediate storage.

-If your dataset is very large, you want to use the most efficient loading solution supported by the triplestore, even if it requires more effort to set it up.
+2\. **Large Dataset, Efficient Loading:** For very large datasets, choose the most efficient loading solution supported by the triplestore, even if it requires more effort to set up.

-Another interesting feature of solution #2, is that it makes it easy to materialize only fragments of the KG, as it just requires adapting the SPARQL query.

-This allows for hybrid KGs, where one part is stored in a graph database, and the rest is kept virtual.
+3\. **Materializing Fragments of the KG:** Solution #2 allows easy materialization of specific fragments of the Knowledge Graph by adapting the SPARQL query.
+You can have hybrid KGs with some parts stored in the graph database and the rest kept virtual.

-Keeping data virtual is particularly advantageous when dealing with large volumes of sensor data that are constantly updated.
-It makes sense to keep this part of the Knowledge Graph virtual while storing rich contextual information in the graph database.
+4\. **Advantage of Keeping Data Virtual:** Keeping data virtual is great for large volumes of sensor data that constantly update.
+It's better to keep this part virtual while storing rich contextual information in the graph database.

-## What about ontology?
+## Ontology Usage

-Users familiar with Ontop may have noticed that we didn’t use an [ontology](../glossary/#ontology) in this example.

-If you provide an ontology to Ontop, the resulting KG may be significantly larger than the one without due to the reasoning capabilities embedded in Ontop.

-As GraphDB also embeds reasoning capabilities, the reasoning can be done later in GraphDB, rather than before at the Ontop.
-This makes the materialization simpler and faster.

-However, if your graph database doesn’t support reasoning, you can rely on Ontop to perform it.
+If you're familiar with Ontop, you might have noticed that we didn't use an ontology in this example.
+Providing an ontology to Ontop can result in a significantly larger KG due to the reasoning capabilities embedded in Ontop.
+However, GraphDB also has reasoning capabilities, allowing reasoning to be done later in GraphDB, making materialization simpler and faster.
+If your graph database doesn't support reasoning, Ontop can handle it.

-## What about mapping?
+## Mapping Options

-Any R2RML mapping is supported (read more on the mapping approach [here](https://ontopic.ai/en/tech-notes/00-mapping-introduction/)), as well as the Ontop native format (.obda).

-You can create these mappings manually or use a specialized platform like Ontopic Studio.
-[Ontopic Studio](../../ontopic-studio) is a no-code environment especially built for designing knowledge graphs and managing large mappings.
+Ontop supports any R2RML mapping as well as its native format (.obda).
+You can create these mappings manually or use Ontopic Studio, a no-code environment designed for designing knowledge graphs and managing large mappings.